Atrus619/CSDGAN/README.md

 3. Create a databse for app: `CREATE DATABASE APP_NAME_GOES_HERE;`

 The app has been decomposed into Docker containers, and these containers are all available on Docker's cloud service.
-If you wish to expose the web app to the internet, you will need to install nginx and ngrok:
+If you wish to expose the web app to the internet, you will need to install nginx, ngrok, and docker/docker-compose:

 Nginx: `sudo apt-get install nginx`

 Ngrok: `make install ngrok` OR `sudo snap install ngrok`

+Docker: `sudo snap install docker`

+Docker-Compose: `pip install docker-compose`

+Nvidia-Docker: See this link for help: https://cnvrg.io/how-to-setup-docker-and-nvidia-docker-2-0-on-ubuntu-18-04/

 With ngrok installed, to run the app in a single line of code (make sure DOCKERIZED=1 in your .env file):